The Man Who Loved Libraries

 Carnegie believed strongly in sharing his wealth, and one of the ways he did this was by funding the construction of over 2,500 public libraries around the world.
 His philanthropy completely revolutionized public libraries, which weren’t widespread at the time.

-Told in simple, lyrical text, the story unfolds against striking, stylized illustrations that transport readers to the bustle and boom of the Industrial Revolution.
-An informational spread explains more about Carnegie’s life and work.Andrew Larsen
+New in paperback and told in simple, lyrical text, the story unfolds against striking, stylized illustrations that transport readers to the bustle and boom of the Industrial Revolution.
+An informational spread explains more about Carnegie’s life and work.Andrew Larsen, Katty Maurey